 If anything, the ingredient list is further proof of how little eye creams differ from facial moisturizers (in this case, a poorly formulated one).
-That's why we are continually saying you simply don't need a separate product labeled an eye cream, you just need a great well-formulated product for use around the eyes, and it can be the same one you use on your face (see More Info for details).
+That's why we are continually saying most eye creams aren't necessary, you just need a great well-formulated product for use around the eyes, and it can be the same one you use on your face (see More Info for details).

 You may be drawn to this product because it claims to treat dark circles, but the formula contains nothing that can help fade or in any way treat this common concern.
 Grapefruit extract won't help, although it, along with the other fragrant ingredients, may make undereye darkness worse because fragrance is a skin irritant, and irritation makes dark circles worse, not better.

 - Contains some rich moisturizing ingredients for dry skin.

 - Contains a high amount of fragrant ingredients, putting skin, whether in the eye area or elsewhere, at risk of irritation.

 - The formula cannot fade dark circles in weeks (or years).

 Why You May Not Need an Eye Cream